jocap/repl.c/README.md

 `repl.c` creates a read-eval-print loop out of any command.
 It is a simple and readable C program that requires GNU readline.

+In other words, it's a REPL for command-line interfaces that always require a "prefix" command.
+If you're tired of having to type `git` everytime you want to issue a `git` command:

+    $ git init
+    $ git add .
+    $ git status
+    $ git commit
+    $ git push
+    $ git status

+... then you can do this instead:

+    $ repl git
+    git > init
+    git > add .
+    git > status
+    git > commit
+    git > push
+    git > status

+The program automatically prefixes each command with `git`, so that you don't have to type it.

 ### Installation

 The following commands install `repl` in `/usr/local/bin` and